 The languages of the Ancient Classical Course are Latin and Greek; of the Modern Classical, Latin and German.
-The Scientific substitutes science for the Latin of the senior year of the modern Classical.
+The Scientific substitutes science for the English and history of the junior year and the Latin of the senior year.

 Besides the above, a course including Commercial Studies is offered.
 In this course, commercial studies, such as commercial arithmetic and geography, commercial law, business correspondence, stenography and typewriting, etc., are substituted for the Latin and German of the Scientific.